 Glenbrook and Hidden Woods had existing chapters, formed in 2002.
 Chapters formed in 2004 as a result of the Assessment Project were Cave Rock, Chimney Rock, and Lake Village.
 2005 saw the formation of Fire Safe Chapters in Skyland, Logan Creek, and Round Hill as well as work projects started in Cave Rock and Hidden Woods / Lakeridge.
 The Upper Kingsbury Chapter formed in 2006 and the momentum picked up with Chimney Rock, Round Hill, Skyland, Logan Creek, Lake Village, and Upper Kingsbury all starting ambitious fuels reduction efforts.
 2007 brought chapters in Elks Point, Kingsbury South, and the Zephyr Cove area.
-The Marla Bay area organized in early 2008 for a total of thirteen Fire Safe Chapters in the Fire District, more than any other community around the lake.
+The Marla Bay area organized in early 2008 for a total of thirteen Fire Safe Chapters in the Fire District.